Statutes and regulations

 Appeal deadline and hearing rights

-If the household requests a hearing within the date of change on the notice, SNAP benefits must be continued until the hearing decision has been made, unless the household waives its right to continued benefits or the household’s certification period expires and the household has failed to recertify.
+If the SNAP unit requests a hearing within the date of change on the notice, SNAP benefits must be continued until the hearing decision has been made, unless the household waives its right to continued benefits or the household’s certification period expires and the household has failed to recertify.

 A postponement of a hearing can be requested for any reason within 2 business days before the hearing.
 This request should be made in writing.
 A continuance request at the hearing must be granted if it is the first request.

-During an appeal, the household has the right:
+During an appeal, the SNAP unit has the right:

 - To be represented by a lawyer, friend, or anyone else;

-- To see the household’s file and get free copies of any documents needed to prepare for the hearing.
-The household has a right to get these materials far enough in advance to prepare adequately for the hearing;
+- To see the unit’s file and get free copies of any documents needed to prepare for the hearing.
+The unit has a right to get these materials far enough in advance to prepare adequately for the hearing;

 - To bring witnesses;